(1771 - 1870)

 |Sergt.
 Gass lost my tommahawk in the thick brush and we were unable to find it, I regret the loss of this usefull implement, however accedents will happen in the best families, and I consoled myself with the recollection that it was not the only one we had with us.|

 When faced with their decision at the mouth of the Marias River, about which fork was the true Missouri, the captains first sent Gass and two men up the Missouri while Ordway and two others went up the Marias.
 Gass marched only 6.5 miles, Ordway 10, and neither found the expected large, single waterfall.
-These forays changing no one's mind, the captains then made their own separate and lengthier treks.
+These forays changing no one's mind, so the captains made their own separate and lengthier treks.

 --Barbara Fifer; 05/06